dsdanielpark/Gemini-API/README.md

 ```

 ### [Text To Speech(TTS)](https://cloud.google.com/text-to-speech?hl=ko) from Gemini
-Business users and high traffic volume may be subject to account restrictions according to Google"s policies.
+Business users and high traffic volume may be subject to account restrictions according to Google's policies.
 Please use the [Official Google Cloud API](https://cloud.google.com/text-to-speech) for any other purpose.
-The user is solely responsible for all code, and it is imperative to consult Google"s official services and policies.
-Furthermore, the code in this repository is provided under the MIT license, and it disclaims any liability, including explicit or implied legal responsibilities.
 ```python
 text = "Hello, I'm developer in seoul" # Gemini will speak this sentence response = GeminiClient.generate_content(prompt, image)